 Don’t Equate Immodesty With Trash

 We can get a little riled up about the topic of modesty…more than a little.
 Many people use very negative and shame-filled language to describe immodesty.
 We use language to equate immodesty with filth, trash, and perverseness.
-Instead of sharing a powerful testimony of why immodesty can be harmful to our spirits, we instead making people feel like filth and trash.
+Instead of sharing a powerful testimony of why immodesty can be harmful to our spirits, we instead make people feel like filth and trash.
 We need to avoid this at all costs.

 Do Discuss Your Personal Choice